-In the simplest terms possible, this means that it works in tandem with the pixel you’ve already installed and adds an extra layer right as the event is occurring!
+In the simplest terms possible, this means that it works in tandem with the pixel you’ve already installed to handle the task of tracking pixel events and adds an extra server-side layer, right as the event is occurring!

 If a large part of your marketing strategy involves a layered ad sets to target your customers throughout their whole customer journey, then missing events is something you really can’t afford.
 And one of the best reasons I can give to get you to configure your pixel to use Facebook Conversion API on your Shopify store.